How Much Do Substance Use and Addiction Nurses Make?

 Become a Certified Rehabilitation Registered Nurse (CRRN)

-Credentials like the CRRN provide verification of a nurse’s skills and knowledge in rehabilitation nursing.
+Credentials like the CRRN provide verification of a nurse’s skills and knowledge in rehabilitation from substance use disorders.
 Employers may prefer certified nurses and even encourage existing staff to become certified.
 Certification as a rehabilitation nurse requires two years of work experience as a licensed RN and passing scores on the CRRN exam.

 3. 3